-In a world where most of the devices around us can be controlled remotely - their security becomes very important, if not critical.
-Imagine a situation when you smart hoover gets hacked and it starts chasing your cat or when your smart car leaves without you.
+In a world where most of the devices around us can be controlled remotely - Internet of Things security becomes critical.
+Imagine a situation when your smart hoover gets hacked and it starts chasing your cat or when your smart car leaves without you.
 No one would like that.

-So how to protect your customers, your reputation and avoid legal claims?
-Although each product is unique and requires thorough analysis in terms of IoT security, we will try to provide a few hints on what to do to stay on the safe side.
+So how to protect your customers, your reputation, and avoid legal claims?
+Although each product is unique and requires thorough analysis in terms of Internet of Things security, we will try to provide a few hints on what to do to stay on the safe side.

 Let’s imagine that you have got a great idea and started to think about the requirements for your future product.
-That’s the point when security must be taken into account because different aspects will sooner or later affect your product.
-However, it’s cheaper to handle IoT security issues at early stages.
+That’s the point when security must be taken into account because different aspects of the Internet of Things safety will sooner or later affect your product.
+However, it’s cheaper to handle the Internet of Things security issues at the early stages.

-For example, from a security point of view, it is important to think carefully about the device’s API - so that exposed functionality is not wider than really needed.
+For example, to prevent security attacks in IoT, it is important to think carefully about the device’s API - so that exposed functionality is not wider than really needed.
 Let’s consider this using a far-fetched example of a smart kettle.
 There is no need to give access to a heater unit directly because if the cloud part is compromised, a hacker will be able to destroy the device by overheating it.
 Potentially, it may do even more damage to the surroundings.
-Therefore, it is better to expose a few high-level programs that just instruct the kettle to cook different types of tea.
-And vise-versa, a device shouldn’t be authorised to do more than required inside the cloud system so that it could not be used as a weak point to breach the system.
+Therefore, to ensure the Internet of Things security, it is better to expose a few high-level programs that just instruct the kettle to make different types of tea.
+And vice-versa, a device shouldn’t be authorised to do more than required inside the cloud system so that it could not be used as a weak point to breach the system.

 And remember that the overall level of security of your IoT device infrastructure is always not higher than the security level of the weakest element.

-In order to ensure privacy, it is a good idea to provide visual indicators where possible that might inform the users that the device is recording information.
+In order to ensure privacy and IoT information security, it is a good idea to provide visual indicators where possible that might inform the users that the device is recording information.
 For example, if your product has got a built-in camera or a microphone - a led indicator (that cannot be controlled from the outside) could expose unauthorised access to take measures asap.
 The possibility to manually close (using the shutters or similar) such sensors might also be useful so that users didn’t need to use duct tape for protection.

-In case of network-based systems where the product consists of several devices or sensors, your IoT developers should think about smart and reliable procedures of adding and replacing devices, keeping in mind the possibility of “man in the middle attack” when a compromised device is easily connected to the network and can intercept all the traffic even if it’s encrypted.
+In the case of network-based systems where the product consists of several devices or sensors, your IoT developers should think about smart and reliable procedures of adding and replacing devices, keeping in mind such security attack in IoT as a “man in the middle attack” when a compromised device is easily connected to the network and can intercept all the traffic even if it’s encrypted.
 That’s why, communication keys should only be shared if the device was added explicitly using, for example, a serial number of the device and some secret code (e.g. the admin password).

 So you have got a more or less detailed vision of your IoT device or system.
 The next step is to select the microcontroller or microprocessor for your device.
 Luckily, there is quite a wide choice in the market.
-But what features should you pay attention to, from a security point of view?
+But what features should you pay attention to prevent potential security attacks in IoT?

-Your IoT developers should pay attention to another essential feature.
+Your IoT developers should pay attention to another essential feature to ensure the Internet of Things security.
 As encryption depends heavily on the random numbers to generate encryption keys, the availability of a True Random number generator (TRNG) is a good sign that you are on the right track with the selected hardware.
 It will prevent hackers from generating the same key in parallel in case the RNG unit of the device is easily predictable.
-To keep all your private data secure (private keys, passwords, etc.), you also might want to include Secure EEPROM, which will make it harder to pull out secret information.
+To keep all your private data secure (private keys, passwords, etc.) and prevent potential security attacks in IoT, you also might want to include Secure EEPROM, which will make it harder to pull out secret information.